-The Debentures will mature on October 16, 2023, and debentures not previously converted by the holder will be repaid in full by the Company with a payment equal to 125% of the outstanding principal amount, together with all accrued and unpaid interest, with such repayment to be made in cash or, at the Company's option, in common shares of the Company.
-The Convertible Debentures bear interest at a rate of 6.0% per annum beginning October 16, 2018, payable semiannually in cash, or, at the Company's option and subject to the prior approval of the TSX, in common shares of the Company.
+The convertible debentures will mature on October 16, 2023, and convertible debentures not previously converted by the holders will be repaid in full by the Company with a payment equal to 125% of the outstanding principal amount, together with all accrued and unpaid interest.
+The convertible debentures bear interest at a rate of 6.0% per annum beginning October 16, 2018, payable semiannually in arrears on each March 31 and September 30.
+The Company may elect to satisfy any amounts payable in respect of the convertible debentures on any semiannual interest payment date or at maturity in cash or, subject to TSX and any other required approvals, common shares or a combination of cash and common shares.